in2code-de/in2studyfinder/readme.md

 ## Requirements

+Version 6.x:
   * TYPO3 8.7 or newer
   * PHP 5.6 or newer

+Version 7.x or newer
+  * TYPO3 9.5 or newer
+  * PHP 7.2 or newer

 ## Signals